tlthom32/Earthrim-project/README.md

  2. Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program
  3. Use a LINQ query to retrieve information from a data structure (such as a list or array) or file

+NOTE: Please forgive me for not renaming my entire project, i did rename the Github repo, but nearly lost all of my code when i tried to rename the files...

  Instructions pre-game: